Analysis | 4 big moments from the Texas primary

 1. A Republican congressman who certified the 2020 election is in a runoff

 This felt like one of the most telling moments of the primary.
 Rep. Van Taylor (R) represents the Dallas suburbs, and unlike most of his Texas Republican colleagues, he voted to certify the 2020 election results rather than challenge them.
 He also voted, alongside some other Republicans, to create a bipartisan commission outside of Congress to investigate the Jan.
-6 riot at the Capitol.
-(That effort failed, and Democrats in Congress are leading the effort, which Taylor opposed.)
+6 riot at the U.S. Capitol.
+(That effort failed, and Democrats in Congress are leading the investigative effort, which Taylor opposed.)

-Trump wouldn’t endorse Taylor, and he got four primary challengers, each declaring him a traitor to the party.
+Former president Donald Trump wouldn’t endorse Taylor, and he got four primary challengers, each declaring him a traitor to the party.
 And now he’s the only Republican incumbent member of Congress in Texas who won less than 50 percent of the vote on primary night, meaning he has to go through a runoff in May.

 That’s despite, as the Dallas Morning News reports, Taylor championed how conservative he is.
 He campaigned as “one of just six House members with a 100% score from Heritage Action and “A” grades from the NRA and National Right to Life.”
-He aired an ad of him alongside Trump at a border wall.
+He aired an ad of himself alongside Trump at a border wall.

-Taylor is still well positioned to keep his seat.
-He won with 48.7 percent of the vote; he’ll be facing former local judge Keith Self, who won 26.5 percent of the vote.
+Taylor is still well-positioned to keep his seat.
+He won 48.7 percent of the vote; he’ll be facing former local judge Keith Self, who won 26.5 percent of the vote.

-But his runoff underscores that devoted Republican voters who feel like Trump has been crossed don’t forget easily.
+But his runoff underscores that devoted Republican voters who feel that someone has crossed Trump do not forget easily.

 2. One scandal-plagued Trumpian candidate is in a runoff

 That’s Texas Attorney General Ken Paxton (R).
 But the rest of Trump’s statewide loyalists — Gov. Greg Abbott (R), Lt.
-Gov. Dan Patrick (R), Agricultural Commissioner Sid Miller (R) — did just fine.
+Gov. Dan Patrick (R), Agriculture Commissioner Sid Miller (R) — did just fine.

-Paxton got only 43 percent of the vote, which means he will be in a runoff with the No. 2 in the primary, George P. Bush.
+Paxton got 43 percent of the vote, which means he will be in a runoff with the No. 2 in the primary, George P. Bush.
 (Yes, of that Bush family.
 His dad was governor of Florida; his uncle and grandfather were both presidents.)

-Bush has been the state land commissioner, an elected office in Texas, and he decided to challenge Paxton, who has spent the past few years mired in serious scandal.
+Bush has been the state land commissioner, an elective office in Texas, and he decided to challenge Paxton, who has spent the past few years mired in serious scandal.

-Paxton is facing a federal investigation, and he’s indicted in Texas court for securities fraud.
-His top aides have accused him of abuse of office and bribery; he fired whistleblowers in his office; the top Senate Republican in Texas, John Cornyn, said he’s “troubled” about the allegations.
+Paxton is facing a federal investigation, and he has been indicted by a state grand jury on felony charges of securities fraud.
+His top aides have accused him of abuse of office and bribery; he fired whistleblowers in his office; the top U.S. Senate Republican in Texas, John Cornyn, said he is “troubled” by the allegations.

-But Paxton made national news when he led an outlandish, long-shot lawsuit to try to overturn Trump’s loss in four states.
-The Supreme Court quickly rejected it, but more than half of House Republicans supported it.
+But Paxton made national news when he led an outlandish, long-shot lawsuit to overturn Trump’s 2020 election loss in four states.
+The U.S. Supreme Court quickly rejected it, but more than half of House Republicans supported it.

-Bush, aware of the Trump-ification of his party, has been trying to step away from his family name — “Texans know me as my own man,” he told The Post’s Dan Balz.
-But the runoff will inevitably be framed as a Trump-endorsed loyalist and a Republican establishment figure.
+Bush, aware of the Trump-ification of his party, has been trying to step away from his family name — “Texans know me as my own man,” he told The Washington Post’s Dan Balz.
+But the runoff inevitably will be framed as a Trump-endorsed loyalist and a Republican establishment figure.

 3. Liberals had some modest victories over establishment Democrats